 - Adaptability: able to adjust to change

-- Self-motivation: self-starter, able to make appropriate decisions and contribute to their own professional development
+- Self-motivation: self-starter; pro-active approach to tasks, able to make appropriate decisions and lead their own development

 - Personal commitment: prepared to make a personal commitment to the industry